GlamgarOnDiscord/discord-starboard-plus/README.md

 - [x] Create README.
 - [x] Add starboard with image and new options.
 - [x] Add new embed message.
-- [ ] Patch configurations.
+- [x] Patch configurations.
-- [ ] Patch edit embed message.
+- [x] Patch edit embed message.
+- [x] Adding videos, image, custom emoji.
+- [ ] Enable ignore guilds configuration and add more.

 ## 🤝 Contributing

 Contributions are welcome!
-If you have any ideas, bug reports, or feature requests, please open an issue or submit a pull request.
+If you have any ideas, bug reports, or feature requests, please open an issue or submit a pull request in github repo.

 ## 📄 License